 This research was produced at the request of FDA and examines timeframes for upgrading facilities and equipment, one of the identified causes of drug shortages.
 Learn more about the research - Understanding Global Regulatory Filings Timelines: Upgrading Aseptic Processing Equipment or Facilities ( 189 KB).

-In February 2013 the International Society for Pharmaceutical Engineering (ISPE) collaborated with health authorities and different sectors of the pharmaceutical industry in its initiative regarding the prevention and mitigation of drug shortages.
+In February 2013, ISPE collaborated with health authorities and different sectors of the pharmaceutical industry in its initiative regarding the prevention and mitigation of drug shortages.

 The intent of the anonymous survey was to better understand the underlying issues and possible root causes of drug shortages.
 With well over 100 items in several branches of inquiry, the survey was complex and time-consuming.
-ISPE understood that an instrument of this nature would possibly reduce the number of responses, but the Task Force believed enough data would be generated to ensure a representative sample from key subgroups.
-The benefits of this comprehensive look at the possible underlying causes of drug shortages where believed to far outweigh the downside of the survey’s length.
+ISPE limited the scope of the survey to the technical and GMP compliance related issues the ISPE Task Team suspected might be contributing to drug shortages.

 5 Reasons Why YOU Should Go to PACK EXPO & Pharma EXPO

 Chairman’s Chatter: Collaboration